-11. Authority to Issue Share Under Sections 75 and 76 of the Companies Act, 2016.
+8. Authority to Issue Shares Pursuant to Section 76 of the Companies Act 2016.

-"THAT subject always to the Companies Act, 2016, the Constitution of the Company, the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and approvals of the relevant government / regulatory authorities, the Directors be and are hereby authorized, pursuant to Sections 75 and 76 of the Companies Act, 2016, to allot and issue shares in the Company at any time until the conclusion of the next Annual General Meeting of the Company to such persons and upon such terms and conditions for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed 10% of the issued capital of the Company for the time being and that the Directors are also empowered to obtain the approval from Bursa Malaysia Securities Berhad for the listing of and quotation for the additional shares to be issued."
+"THAT subject always to the Companies Act 2016, the Constitution of the Company, the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and approvals of the relevant government / regulatory authorities, the Directors be and are hereby empowered, pursuant to Section 76 of the Companies Act 2016, to allot and issue shares in the capital of the Company at any time until the conclusion of the next Annual General Meeting of the Company to such persons and upon such terms and conditions for such purposes as the Directors may, in their absolute discretion, deem fit, provided always that until 31 December 2021 as empowered by Bursa Securities pursuant to its letter dated 16 April 2020 to grant additional temporary relief measures to listed issuers, the aggregate number of shares issued pursuant to this resolution does not exceed twenty per centum (20%) of the total number of issued shares of the Company for the time being and provided further that the aggregate number of shares issued thereafter pursuant to this resolution does not exceed ten per centum (10%) of the total number of issued shares of the Company for the time being as stipulated under Paragraph 6.03(1) of the MMLR of Bursa Securities (hereinafter referred to as the "General Mandate");